mrporterphysics/mrporterphysics.github.io/Daily Plan/20232024/Daily Slides/CPAgendas202324.md

 ---

+# 2024.02.01 **Conceptual Physics**

+##### **❓ of the 📅**: What is the best french fry shape? 🍟

+1. Paper Car Crash
+2. Research Good designs for paper car crash
+    - Find 3 things that protect people in car crashes to present to the class
+    - Brainstorm ways you can add these protection pieces to your paper car

+---

+## Paper Car Crash - Introduction

+<iframe src="https://player.vimeo.com/video/265777735?h=ca54f8d676&title=0&byline=0&portrait=0" width="640" height="360" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>
+<p><a href="https://vimeo.com/265777735">Paper Car Crash - Introduction</a> from <a href="https://vimeo.com/iihs">IIHS</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

+---

+# 🎯 Most Crashworthy Car

+*Crashworthiness*: how well a car protects its occupants in a crash

+Your task is to make the most crashworthy paper car.
+It will be protecting an egg.

+---

+# Crashworthiness

+How can we measure the most crashworthy car?

+- ***Momentum*** can be conisdered a measure of how difficult it is to stop an object in motion

+Momentum $p=mv$ (mass times velocity)

+---

 # 2024.01.26 **Conceptual Physics**

 ##### **❓ of the 📅**: What skill or talent do you most want to learn?